 Under the plan, state regulators intend to license two producers of cannabis and up to eight distribution centers.
-To be eligible to participate in the state's program, patients need to possess a physician's recommendation (or the recommendation from a nurse practitioner or a physician's assistant) and be diagnosed with one of eight qualifying conditions (cancer/cachexia, glaucoma, HIV/AIDS, Tourette's Syndrome, Amyotrophic Lateral Sclerosis, seizures - including those characteristic of epilepsy, severe and persistent muscle spasms -- including those characteristic of multiple sclerosis, and/or Crohn's Disease) and/or a terminal illness, and be registered with the state Department of Health.
+To be eligible to participate in the state’s program, patients need to possess a physician’s recommendation and be diagnosed with one of eight qualifying conditions (cancer/cachexia, glaucoma, HIV/AIDS, Tourette’s Syndrome, Amyotrophic Lateral Sclerosis, seizures — including those characteristic of epilepsy, severe and persistent muscle spasms — including those characteristic of multiple sclerosis, and/or Crohn’s Disease) and/or a terminal illness, and be registered with the state Department of Health.

-However, unlike other state medical cannabis programs, the Minnesota plan does not permit qualified patients to possess or obtain whole-plant cannabis.
+Unlike other state medical cannabis programs, the Minnesota plan does not permit qualified patients to possess or obtain whole-plant cannabis.
 Instead, the forthcoming law mandates that state-licensed distribution centers provide oils, pills, and/or extracts prepared from the plant.
 Such products would be subject to laboratory testing for purity and potency.
-Patients are permitted to ingest or vaporize, but not smoke, these medical cannabis preparations.
-Patients' health care provider must compile ongoing reports in regards to their patients' progress.
+Patients’ health care provider must compile ongoing reports in regards to their patients’ progress.

 Cannabis-based preparations are expected to be available to qualified patients by no later than July 1, 2015.
 Additional details on the forthcoming program are available here.